Most answers to questions about throw can be found in the following videos:

 With “gearing outside english” (gOE) there is no sideways force whatsoever.
 That’s why there is no throw.
 The OB heads exactly in the impact-line direction (i.e., in the ghost-ball line-of-centers direction).
 There can be throw only when there is a sliding force between the CB and OB.
 With gOE there is no sliding between the balls during contact (see “Throw – Part VI: inside/outside english” – BD, January, 2007).
 With less-than-gearing OE, throw is in one direction (the CIT direction); and with more-than-gearing OE, throw is in the other direction (the SIT direction).
 There either is throw or there is not, and it can be in one direction or the other.
 GOE completely eliminates throw and cling.
 It’s just tough judging the exact “gearing” amount of OE you need for each cut angle.

-Object ball throw depends on cut angle, shot speed, type and amount of english, and the amount of vertical plane spin (draw, follow, stun).
-The following series of instructional articles elaborate on all of these factors:
+Object ball throw direction and amount depends on many factors, including cut angle, shot speed, type and amount of english, and the amount of vertical plane spin (draw, follow, stun).
+All factors and effects related to throw are fully explained and demonstrated in the articles and videos linked on the squirt/swerve/throw effects resource page.

 Do balls of different sizes (e.g., snooker vs. carom vs. pool) throw the same amount?